Manage data securely. Create value. Minimize risks.

 📜 Compliance Benefits:

-• Demonstration of due diligence obligations: Organizations can demonstrate that they protect data on a risk-based basis.
+Demonstrating Due Diligence: Organizations can prove that they protect data on a risk-based basis.

-• Implementation of deletion and disclosure obligations: DLM processes enable targeted identification and processing of data.
+Fulfillment of Deletion and Information Obligations: DLM processes enable targeted identification and processing of data.

-• Fulfillment of requirements from GDPR, GoBD, ISO 27001, TISAX, BSI Grundschutz, and more.
+Fulfillment of requirements from GDPR, GoBD, ISO 27001, TISAX, BSI IT-Grundschutz, and more.

 🔍 Audits & Certifications:

-• Demonstration of compliance with standards such as GDPR, GoBD, ISO 27001.
+Demonstration of adherence to standards such as GDPR, GoBD, and ISO 27001.

-• Use of certificates and evidence for marketing and sales.
+Use of certificates and attestations for marketing and sales.

 🛡 ️ Data Protection & Policy Enforcement: